drewherron/shendegard/README.md

-# Threat Intelligence API Gateway

-(Will come up with a better name soon...)
+# Shendegard

-This will be simple API that takes IOCs (domains, IPs, hashes, URLs) and checks them against multiple threat intelligence sources.
+A simple API that takes IOCs (domains, IPs, hashes, URLs) and checks them against multiple threat intelligence sources.

 ## What it does